calcium1528/gt-reprise/README.md

 [^1]: There are already plans for two entirely different routes.
 Be aware.

-[^2]: There is a horizontal rule when viewing the README on the repo page, but not when this file is viewed in Pages.
+[^2]: There is an automatically inserted horizontal rule when viewing the README on the repo page, but not when this file is viewed in Pages.
 Why.